One of the most frequent questions I get asked nowadays is what’s my favorite country.

 Places stand out for me for many different reasons, and there’s rarely been I place that I seriously didn’t enjoy.
 But it’s like comparing apples to oranges, and I hate to exclude anyone so I usually answer, well, “I loved Iceland, but Spain has my heart, and OMG Italy you just can’t beat, but Jordan is absolutely incredible…” the list goes on and on as I evade the question.

 I love everything, ok?!
 What can I say?

 But there is one country that’s always in the back of my mind, a place I don’t think always gets the attention it deserves, and depending on how hungry I am when asked the dreaded “favorite country” questions, it usually is the first one out of my mouth.

-I can hardly believe that 10 months have gone by since I traveled to Turkey on what would become the slippery slope downwards to becoming a professional travel blogger – whatever THAT means.
+I can hardly believe that 10 months have gone by since I traveled to Turkey on what would become the beginning of my journey to becoming a professional travel blogger – whatever THAT means.